0xIntuition/slang/README.md

 _Off-Chain Data Storage Made Easy_

+*Disclaimer: This repo is under active development and can change whenever*

 ## How To Use

 1. Fill in a `.env` file with the following content (replace with your info):